The Macon County Driving Quilt Trail

 9254 Old Hwy 52

 Christmas present from son.
 Put on a reconstructed metal barn that replaces old wooden one destroyed by the tornado of 2008.
 Hortense Overton is long time quilter and has won many awards.
+See also quilt 36 below for additions to this barn.

 14. Star of Virginia 8x8